zryska/Edge-Data-Store-Docs/V1/Diagnostics/Diagnostics.md

 Edge Data Store produces the following diagnostics streams:

 The Diagnostics.System dynamic type includes these values which are logged in a stream with the id System.Diagnostics.
-This diagnostic stream contains system level information related to the host platform that the Edge Data Store is running on.
+This diagnostic stream contains system level information related to the host platform that Edge Data Store is running on.

 | Type         | Property |  Description     |
 |--------|--------------|-----------------------------------|